 Please read the full program announcement before preparing your internal application.

-- Any individual(s) with the skills, knowledge, and resources necessary to carry out the proposed research as the Project Director/Principal Investigator (PD/PI) is invited to work with his/her organization to develop an application for support.
-Individuals from underrepresented racial and 17 of 48 ethnic groups as well as individuals with disabilities are always encouraged to apply for HHS/CDC support.
+- Individuals with the skills, knowledge, and resources necessary to carry out the proposed research are invited to work with their institution/organization to develop an application for support.

 If you are interested in submitting for this program, you must first submit an internal application to email@example.com according to the required instructions below.